Islamic State – Bengal Province: IS in South Asia

-IS in Bangladesh, 1971-2015
+IS in Bangladesh (2014-2017)

 Bangladesh is a secular democracy with a majority-Muslim population and a low median standard of living.
 Since its independence from Muslim Pakistan in 1971, Islamic extremism and the push for a united Islamic state across the subcontinent has been a catalyst for homegrown action and international interest in Bangladesh.
 Bombings, shootings and stabbings have been claimed by ISIL, targeting Westerners and other foreigners and Shia Muslims.
 Most attacks in Bangladesh are made by proxy groups later claimed (or attributed) to ISIL, and the amount of direct ISIL influence is unclear.

 In June 2014, ISIL declared themselves a worldwide caliphate with Abu Bakr al-Baghdadi as their leader.
 That August, ISIL distributed a video of Bengalis pledging allegiance to the group in Bengali.
 Bangladesh was not included in the group's five-year plan published that year, despite its being a Muslim-majority country.
 Since 2015, the government of Bangladesh has adopted a vocal, zero-tolerance policy towards terrorism and Islamic extremism.
 ISIL has admitted targeting (and attacking) secular Bangladeshis, Shia Muslims, foreigners, bloggers and other individuals who oppose their goal.
 The group has a sizable online presence in Bangladesh through social media, and a growing physical influence (despite government denial).

 Domestic terrorist organizations are increasingly active with the support of transnational organizations such as ISIL, both physically and online through social media.
 Since 2013, over 40 vocal secularists have been murdered by these homegrown groups.
 According to JMB and ISIL, JMB members were acting on ISIL's behalf in Bangladesh.
 The group recruits in wealthy areas of Dhaka (such as Banani) and in places where youths gather for studying and coaching.
 The Bangladeshi government calls the group the "neo-JMB".

+Volunteering in foreign wars

+During the Syrian Civil War and ISIL rampage in Middle East, many Bangladeshi individuals joined the war with ISIS.
+A militant group called "Al-Britani Bridge Bangladesh Bad Boys" was created and was consisted of British Bangladeshis from Portsmouth who went to fight in the Syrian Civil War in 2013.
+The group, which was recruited by Portsmouth jihadi Ifthekar Jaman, had 5 members who went to fight in Syria for ISIS but only 1 survived and others were killed in the battles.